 Google Chrome 80 Slower Than Chrome 70

-As per the test results posted on a Github user @krausest, it revealed that after the Chrome 80 update, the Chrome browser is 30% slower compared to Chrome 79, the previous version of Google Chrome.
+As per the test results posted on Github by a user @krausest, it revealed that after the Chrome 80 update, the Chrome browser is 30% slower compared to Chrome 79, the previous version of Google Chrome.
 Google announced this update with a bunch of features, but it looks like it still needs a little polishing to be done.

 If you bring your focus to the comparison chart posted by @krausest, you’ll notice that over new versions, Chrome’s performance has been degrading.
 But Chrome 80 took a significant downfall by 30%.
 We still don’t know the chances of getting things fixed yet.